Orandorfox/RSMN-LifeSimulator/README.md

 ***

-### Life Simulator is an image aging tool developed on the basis of the AI-GEn image big model
+### Life Simulator is an image aging tool developed on the basis of the AI-generated image large model
 ✅ Calling the AliCloud Thousand Questions Big Model

 ✅ Rely on Node.js to build it